-The assignments for the internship are listed in ePortfolio and CANVAS and are to be completed by the posted deadlines.
+The assignments for the internship are listed in Watermark SLL and CANVAS and are to be completed by the posted deadlines.
 Both consultation case studies are due in the first semester of internship.
 All other assignments should be done over the course of the internship.
 Failure to complete all assignments satisfactorily will result in a grade of Incomplete and will delay your graduation from the program.

-Rubrics for evaluating the projects are also available for you to view in ePortfolio and will help you complete the assignments.
+Rubrics for evaluating the projects are also available for you to view in Watermark SLL and will help you complete the assignments.

 Documentation of Eight Evaluations.
-In ePortfolio, interns will document completion of eight evaluations with a minimum of one evaluation from each of the evaluation types listed below:
+In Watermark SLL, interns will document completion of eight evaluations with a minimum of one evaluation from each of the evaluation types listed below: